stuwilmur/sim-eye/assumptions.md

 1. a sphere, radius 12mm;
 2. optically a pinhole camera, with the focus at the pupil and a focal length of 24mm; this is the model assumption for the fundus images which are used as inputs.

 This is clearly a crude approximation.
 We can calculate how a position in the eye maps to a position on the image plane under such a simple approximation.
-Considering a single plane for simplicity, where:
+Consider a single plane for simplicity, where:
 - B is a source point on the retina, with angle $\alpha$;
 - E is a target point in the image, with distance ${Lp}$ to the centre of the image;
 - r is the eye radius = 12: